Guilded-NET/Guilded-NET.github.io/guides/embeds.md

 {
     Title = "This is the title of the embed", Description = "Description",
-    Footer = new EmbedFooter("The bottom/footer text of the embed")
+    Footer = new EmbedFooter("The footer text of the embed") };
-};
 ```